ToshioCP/Gtk4-tutorial/gfm/sec14.md

 - 8: Gets the GFile instance from `tv`.
 - 9: Gets the GkScrolledWindow instance which is the parent widget of `tv`.
-- 10-12: If `file` points GFile, then assigns the filename of the GFile into `filename`.
+- 10-12: If `file` points a GFile instance, the filename of the GFile is assigned to `filename`.
 Then, unref the GFile object `file`.
-- 13-14: Otherwise (file is NULL), assigns untitled string to `filename`.
+- 13-14: Otherwise (file is NULL), a string `Untitled(number)` is assigned to `filename`.
-- 15-16: Creates a GtkLabel instance `label` with the filename and set the label of the GtkNotebookPage with `label`.
+- 15-17: Creates a GtkLabel instance `label` with the filename and set the label of the GtkNotebookPage with `label`.

 Up: [README.md](../README.md),  Prev: [Section 13](sec13.md), Next: [Section 15](sec15.md)